Snapper Carr: Post-Star-Tsar

 The Snapper Carr character also played a role in the resignation of Green Arrow from the JLA.
 The story, which is told in flashback, depicted Black Canary and Green Arrow investigating an explosion at the Star City Museum.
 They were attacked by the Star-Tsar, felled, and hospitalized.
 Snapper Carr, who just happened to be in Star City, arrives at the hospital to tell them that his Star-Tsar suit was stolen from the Metropolis police by an astronomer named Richard Rigel, who was working on technology powered by starlight.
 Green Arrow manages to stop the new Star-Tsar by deducing where he will attack next, but not before members of the JLA almost allow the villain to kill thousands of people.
 In annoyed at the JLA's conduct, Green Arrow resigned from the Justice League.

 Writer Gerry Conway brought Snapper Carr back to the Justice League for the comic book's 200th issue.
 A post-hypnotic suggestion makes the League's original seven members try to reassemble the seven Appellaxian meteorites from the 1962 adventure and use them to clone new Appellaxians who will initiate a second invasion of Earth.
-Snapper Carr waits with superhero Firestorm aboard the JLA Satellite, while the other heroes successfully battle the aliens.
+Snapper Carr waits with superhero Firestorm aboard the JLA Satellite, while the other heroes battle the aliens.

 The Snapper Carr character appeared again in 1999 in the comic book Legends of the DC Universe.
 In the fictional character chronology, this story occurs some time after Green Arrow's 1980 resignation from the Justice League, but before Green Arrow rejoins the League in 1982.
 In this story ("Critical Mass Stages 1-5"/"Critical Mass Stages 6-16"), Snapper witnesses five JLA members growing to monstrous size.
 He believes this is a side-effect of a long-ago attack by a minor villain named Packrat.
 Snapper finds Green Arrow, who locates Packrat's shrink ray and restores the heroes to their correct size.
 As Snapper departs, Green Arrow tells the boy that he needs to forgive himself.